awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb3-platform.md

 ### Example 1<a name="eb3-platformenvexample1"></a>

-The following example lists the names of all of all of the container for all platforms that Elastic Beanstalk supports\.
+The following example lists the names of all configurations for all platforms that Elastic Beanstalk supports\.

 ```
-$ ebp list
+$ eb platform list
 docker-1.5.0
 glassfish-4.0-java-7-(preconfigured-docker)
 glassfish-4.1-java-8-(preconfigured-docker)